microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 * [Microsoft Office 365 GCC High](https://marketplace.fedramp.gov/#!/product/microsoft-office-365-gcc-high?sort=productName)
   * Office 365 GCC High

-If you need to request any of the actual FedRAMP pacakges from Microsoft, please send a request to azurefedramp@microsoft.com.
+If you need to request any of the actual FedRAMP packages from Microsoft, please send a request to azurefedramp@microsoft.com.

 A visual diagram of our FedRAMP packages above for a GCC customer is shown below,